 2nd court was used for the office called the ‘Kacheri’ and was accessed by the officials only.

-3rd court was for private used specially by the ladies of the house the spaces were the kitchen, store room, and the balantini kholi (delivery room).
+3rd court was for private use especially by the ladies of the house the spaces were the kitchen, store room, and the balantini kholi (delivery room).
 It also contained the tulsi vrindavan plant for prayer purposes.

 Measurements Of Wada

 The spaces followed the structural grid.
-This structural system measurements depended on the type of timber available.
+These structural system measurements depended on the type of timber available.

 All the dimensions of these houses are the multiples of the unit bays called khann.

 Chapekhann is always used at the corners of the structural system.

 Different Types Of Doors, Brackets And Windows

 Different types of doors depict the wealth and the social status of the owner.
 The more decorated the door is the wealthier the family while the simple doors belonged to a middle-class family.

 Doors of Wada, Pune © The Better India, Pune’s Old Wadas Stand Tall Amid High-Rises as Reminders of a Bygone Era by Aditi Patwardhan

 The windows were of two kinds: half windows and full windows.